-- (a) 6816 Riverview Line (Figure 2.3) this location is on an "outside" bend in the River.
+- (a) 6816 Riverview Line (Figure 2.3) this location is on an "outside" bend in the river.
 The dock is 9m x 3.5m in size.
 It was built to be raised and lowered so that in winter, only the 4"-6" concrete-filled steel posts supporting the deck would be exposed to ice.
 The steel posts were bent by the ice to the point that, within a couple of years, they were no longer usable as supports for the dock.
-This structure is no longer present at the site. - (b) 106 William Street North (Figure 2.3) this location is on an "inside" bend in the River.
+This structure is no longer present at the site. - (b) 106 William Street North (Figure 2.3) this location is on an "inside" bend in the river.
 The dock is 12.5m x 3.5m in size.
 This dock is maintained by the owner who is a contractor.
-Regular maintenance is required due to damage suffered during ice events. - (c) O Riverview Drive (Figure 2.4) this location is on an "outside" bend in the River.
+Regular maintenance is required due to damage suffered during ice events. - (c) O Riverview Drive (Figure 2.4) this location is on an "outside" bend in the river.
 This is the municipal dock on Riverview Drive by the Kiel Drive Bridge.
 The dock is 124m x 2.5m in size, with a 4.5m x 4m walkway.
-The dock was found to be damaged at its far west end (see arrows in Figure 2.4) following the 2019 ice jam.
-The damage was likely caused by a combination of ice, debris, and the flow (J. Homewood, LTVCA, personal communication).
+The dock was found to be damaged at its far west end (see arrows in Figure 2.4) following the 2019 ice jam (J. Homewood, LTVCA, personal communication).
 The deck was damaged and it is not known if the piles supporting it were damaged as well.

-Figure 2.3: Docks with Ice-Induced Damage (photos courtesy of V. Towsley, LTVCA)
+Figure 2.3: Docks with Ice-Induced Damage (photos courtesy of LTVCA)

-Figure 2.4: Dock with Ice-Induced Damage (J. Homewood, LTVCA)
+Figure 2.4: Dock with Ice-Induced Damage (photo courtesy of LTVCA)